 New Orleans, aka NOLA, The Big Easy, Crescent City, is undoubtedly one of my favourite cities in North America.
-When you touch down in Louis Armstrong New Orleans Airport, it almost feels like you’ve arrived in another country.
-The culture and history of NOLA is unfathomably unique and cannot be compared to anywhere else I’ve been in the world.
-Now if you are just going down to The Big Easy to party (and there is nothing wrong with that), read no further.
-This post is for first-time visitors who really want to dive deep into the remarkable history, architecture, food and music of this great city.
-There is so much on offer, it can be overwhelming especially on a short timeframe, so here is my guide on what to do in New Orleans for NOLA neophytes.
+When you make that first venture into the French Quarter, it almost feels like you’ve arrived in another country.
+The culture and history of NOLA is unfathomably unique and cannot be compared to anywhere else in the world.

 Begin in the French Quarter